Look out for your form arriving in the post

 If you tell us that someone has changed their name, we will send them a further letter to request a copy of their marriage or deed poll certificate to enable their name to be changed on the register.

 We will send a reminder where we don't get a reply from a household, and if necessary a further reminder.
+Please respond by 18th August so that you do not receive a reminder.

 If we don't get a reply from either the first form or the first reminder, we will visit your property to try to obtain the necessary information and a completed form.